hegelocampus/PhilanthroTrees/README.md

 ### OVERVIEW

-PhilanthroTrees is a Habitica inspired volunteer tracker, designed to promote a sense of accomplishment among for citizens by growing plants with every new task completed, as well as keeping a record of the tasks that users completed.
+PhilanthroTrees is a Habitica inspired task tracker, designed to promote a sense volunteer activities citizens by growing plants with every new task completed and keeping a record of finished tasks to provide an extra sense of accomplishment to users.

-Citizens can invite others to join their community, each completing tasks to grow the plant in their care and share their milestones both tangible and virtual!
+PhilanthroTrees users can invite others to join their community, each completing tasks to grow the plants in their care and share their milestones, both tangible and virtual!

 ### Inspiration:
 [Habitica](https://habitica.com/user/settings/site)

 ### Technologies and Technical Challenges:
-PhilanthroTrees will be a mobile first-focus web app.
+PhilanthroTrees ia a mobile-first focus web app.
 Communities, Citizens and their volunteer statistics will be stored via the MongoDB cloud database API.

 ### TECHNOLOGIES
 #### Backend: